nghttp2/nghttp2/README.rst

         -t, --timeout=<N>  Timeout each request after <N> seconds.
         -w, --window-bits=<N>
                            Sets the initial window size to 2**<N>.
+        -a, --get-assets   Download assets such as stylesheets, images and script files linked from the downloaded resource.
+Only links whose origins are the same with the linking resource will be downloaded.
+        -s, --stat         Print statistics.
         --cert=<CERT>      Use the specified client certificate file.
                            The file must be in PEM format.
         --key=<KEY>        Use the client private key file.
 The file